f3d-app/f3d/doc/dev/BUILD.md

 * `F3D_PLUGINS_STATIC_BUILD`: Build all plugins as static library (embedded into `libf3d`) and automatically loaded by the application.
 Incompatible with `F3D_MACOS_BUNDLE`.
 * `BUILD_SHARED_LIBS`: Build the libf3d and all plugins as static library (embedded into `f3d` executable).
 The `library` and `plugin_sdk` component will not be installed.

-Some modules, plugins and bindings depending on external libraries can be optionally enabled with the following CMake variables:
+Some modules, plugins and language bindings depending on external libraries can be optionally enabled with the following CMake variables:

 * `F3D_MODULE_RAYTRACING`: Support for raytracing rendering.
 Requires that VTK has been built with `OSPRay` and `VTK_MODULE_ENABLE_VTK_RenderingRayTracing` turned on.
 Disabled by default.
 * `F3D_MODULE_EXR`: Support for OpenEXR images.
 Requires `OpenEXR`.
 Disabled by default.